Left/Right dichotomies in the representation of female militants in the movies The Baader Meinhof Complex (2008) and A Student named Alexander (2011).

 18. Operation Gladio was the code-name for NATO’s ‘stay behind’ activity should the Warsaw Pact mount an invasion of western Europe.
 The name Gladio came from the word gladius, a type of short Roman sword.

 19. The Ustica Massacre is still a subject of some controversy.
 Whether or not a French naval aircraft brought the plane down with a missile, or a bomb was set off in the toilet as evidenced by forensic experts, it is known that the Libyan leader Colonel Gadaffi was in the same airspace at the time.
 Linking the Ustica and Bologna incidents became common in some conspiracy circles.

-20. Giorgio Almirante (1914-1988) studied under Giovanni Gentile, the eminent pro-Fascist philosopher and wrote for the Rome-based fascist journal Il Tevere.
+20. Giorgio Almirante (1914-1988) studied under Giovanni Gentile, the eminent pro-Fascist philosopher, and wrote for the Rome-based Fascist journal Il Tevere.
 He once described Julius Evola as ‘Our Marcuse, only better’.
-Almirante was suspected of safe-housing Carlo Cicuttini, a MSI leader in the Monfalcone area and later a member of the Ordine Nuovo, a suspect convicted in absentia for his part in the Peteano di Sagrado killings.
+Almirante was suspected of safe-housing Carlo Cicuttini, an MSI leader in the Monfalcone area and later a member of the Ordine Nuovo, a suspect convicted in absentia for his part in the Peteano di Sagrado killings.
 Almirante and his rival Pino Rauti often clashed bitterly on the tactics and methodology used by the Italian Right.

 21. Giorgi Vale was killed in a shoot-out with police.

 22. The Terza Posizione emerged from the national student’s movement under Roberto Nistri, who was imprisoned from 1982 to the early 2000s.

 23. The San Giovanni Riots of the 15th October were violent street protests by Black Bloc Left extremists.